BedanNjoroge/Microsoft_Movie_Studio/README.md

 ## Data

-The whole dataset has not been included in this repository except for the specific files used in analysis.
-However, you can find the dataset used in the project at https://github.com/learn-co-curriculum/dsc-project-template.git.
+The whole dataset has been included in this repository ,however, only specific files were used in analysis.
+You can as well find the dataset used in the project at https://github.com/learn-co-curriculum/dsc-project-template.git.

-The three datasets bom.movie_gross.csv, title.basics.csv and 'title.ratings.csv used in exploration have been included in this repository.
+The three datasets used in analysis are bom.movie_gross.csv, title.basics.csv and 'title.ratings.csv and have been included in this repository.

 ## Contribution